QuinceyJames/CS2212-PubSubServer/README.md

 ## Assignment Infomation
-- Administered By: Proffessor Kostas Kontogiannis
+- Administered By: Professor Kostas Kontogiannis
 - Administered At: Western University
 - Administered On: Winter 2019